coq/coq/CODE_OF_CONDUCT.md

 - **When we disagree, try to understand why.**
   Disagreements, both social and technical, happen all the time and Coq is no exception.
 It is important that we resolve disagreements and differing views constructively.
-Remember that we're different.
-There is strength in a varied community, with people from a wide range of backgrounds.
+Remember that we are different.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
-Don't forget that it is human to err and blaming each other doesn't get us anywhere.
-Instead, focus on helping to resolve issues and learning from mistakes.
 - **It is human to make errors, and please try not to take things personally.**
   Please do not answer aggressively to problematic behavior and simply signal the issue.
 If actions have been taken with you (e.g. bans or simple